lionkor/String/README.md

 * `String::endswith` - Tests whether the String ends with another substring.
 * `String::insert` and `String::erase` - Inserts or erases chars or Strings into or from the String.

+For the full list of functions and features, check out the [documentation](https://lionkor.github.io/String-docs).

 ### String::format
 A static method allowing for simple and fast formatting.
 Allows any type `T` with an overload to `ostream& operator(ostream&, T)` to be formatted into the String correctly.
 Because of this, it also supports all primitive types.